Secant non-defectivity via collisions of fat points: Introduction

-In this paper, we employ a different degeneration approach, introduced by Evain in \cite{EvainIdea}: the base points are not only degenerated to a special position, but also allowed to collide together; see Section~\ref{sec:collapsing_points} for details.
-The degenerated linear system has a $0$-dimensional base point with a very special, yet understood, non-reduced structure.
-Apparently a disadvantage, this new scheme can be very useful to find the right specialization and the right inductive approach.
-With this type of degeneration, we are able to prove the following general result about non-defectivity of projective varieties. \begin{theorem} Let $(V,\calL)$ be a polarized smooth irreducible projective variety of dimension $n$.
-Suppose that $\calL$ embeds $V$ as a proper closed subvariety of $\bbP\calL^\vee$ and $W$ is the image of such embedding.
-Assume that \begin{enumerate} \item $\LL(3,2^{r-n-1})$ is regular, i.e., $\dim\LL(3,2^{r-n-1}) = \dim\calL - \binom{n+2}{2} - (r-n-1)(n+1)$, \item $\LL(4,2^{r-n-1})$ is zero, \item $\dim\LL(3)-\dim\LL(4)\ge\binom{n+1}{2}$ and \item $\dim\LL\ge (n+1)^2$ \end{enumerate} for $r\in\left\{\rd{\frac{\dim\LL}{n+1}},\ru{\frac{\dim\LL}{n+1}}\right\}$.
-Then $W$ is not defective. \end{theorem} Our proof of Theorem \ref{thm: main} will be an application of Theorem \ref{thm: quello che usiamo}.
+Our proof of Theorem \ref{thm: main} is indeed an application of Theorem \ref{thm: quello che usiamo}.
 Our result adds up to previous successful applications of this degeneration technique: in \cite{EvainSHGH} for linear systems of plane curves, in \cite{Galuppi} for linear systems in $\bbP^3$ and in \cite{GM} in the context of Waring decompositions of polynomials.
 For this reason, we believe that our general result can be used to attack also other questions on non-defectivity of projective varieties for which previous methods presented technical obstacles.

+\Fra{Our Theorems \ref{thm: main} and \ref{thm: quello che usiamo} have consequences also on \textit{identifiability}.
+Given a non-degenerate projective variety $W\subset\p^N$ and a point $p\in\p^N$ in the ambient space, the \textit{rank} of $p$ with respect to $W$ is \Ale{the smallest cardinality of a set of distinct points on $W$ whose linear span contains $p$.
+The $k$-th secant variety of $W$ is the Zariski-closure of the set of points of rank at most $k$}.
+The point $p$ is \textit{$k$-identifiable} with respect to $W$ \Ale{if such spanning set of minimal cardinality is unique}.
+The variety $W$ is called \textit{$k$-identifiable} if the general rank-$k$ point of the ambient space is $k$-identifiable.
+In \cite{casarotti2019non}, the authors relate the study of defectivity to the study of identifiability.
+Combining their main result with our Theorems \ref{thm: main} and \ref{thm: quello che usiamo}, we obtain the following identifiability statement for all ranks smaller than the general rank.